janbodnar/React-Notes/render-lists.md

 - **Reconciliation**: React's process of comparing the virtual DOM tree to
   determine minimal DOM updates needed

-This document provides 20 progressive examples demonstrating list rendering
-concepts from basic array mapping to advanced patterns with nested lists,
-helping you master this essential React feature.

----

 ## Rendering Array of Strings